hurlbertlab/dietdatabase/diet_data_instructions.md

     If you came across a study reporting diet info for *Empidonax difficilis*, which species is it referring to?
 If it's an older study, it could be referring to either one.
 One way to figure this out is by checking the geographic ranges of the two split species.
-Click on the "eBird" link across the top of this page to see where "Pacific-slope Flycatcher" (i.e. the concept that *Empidonax difficilis* currently refers to) occurs.
+Click on the "eBird" link across the top of the Avibase page to see where "Pacific-slope Flycatcher" (i.e. the concept that *Empidonax difficilis* currently refers to) occurs.
 Take a look, and then in the "Related taxa" dropdown menu, select "*Empidonax occidentalis*" to see where "Cordilleran